-Tarot has no one size fits all, which makes it personal.
+Tarot has no one size fits all when it comes to Tarot, which makes it personal.
 Tarot decks are ideal for beginners looking to get insights into different circumstances and choices.
-Whether you are at the crossroads in your life or you need clarity in a situation, the tarot is an excellent choice.
+The Tarot is an excellent choice whether you are at a crossroads or need clarity.

 The best tarot decks for beginners provide an understanding of oneself and give you deep insight.
 When choosing tarot decks, determine if you are interested in learning the art of Tarot, your artistic preference, and how often you use the cards.

 Read on to learn more about the best tarot cards for beginners.
-We also cover some of the tarot cards you may want to avoid and a buyer’s guide.
+We also cover tarot cards you may want to avoid and a buyer’s guide.

-If you are looking to discover unique truths about your relationships, love life, or career, you should check out The Oracle Tarot Cards by Lucy Cavendish.
+If you want to discover unique truths about your relationships, love life, or career, you should check out The Oracle Tarot Cards by Lucy Cavendish.
 Previous users love the vibrancy of the cards due to the different colors.
-One striking feature is the images that are arty and bold.
+One striking feature is the images that are artsy and bold.

-Although the Oracle Tarot would easily be considered a traditional tarot deck, it has some cards left out.
+Although the Oracle Tarot would easily be considered a traditional tarot deck, some cards are left out.
 The deck has 62, unlike others that have 78.

 Court cards are missing from this deck, which are the king and queen cards.
-The best part is that leaving out the court cards makes readings detailed as you only have cards that have deep meaning.
+The best part is that leaving out the court cards makes readings detailed, as you only have cards with deep meaning.

-Find the meaning of the cards on the side or bottom, something that comes in handy for any tarot beginner.
-Another fantastic aspect is that the symbols in every picture match the card meanings creatively.
+Find the meaning of the cards on the side or bottom, which is handy for any tarot beginner.
+Another significant aspect is that the symbols in every picture match the card meanings creatively.

 You won’t deal with scary cards in the Oracle Tarot Cards deck.
 A few traditional cards have their name changed.
 For example, the Devil card is referred to as Bondage, which makes it simpler to translate.

-What’s more, the tarot deck set has a small book with short interpretations of each card.
-While some explanations are fine, others don’t provide an insight into the card’s meaning.
+Moreover, the tarot deck set has a small book with short interpretations of each card.
+While some explanations are acceptable, others don’t provide an insight into the card’s meaning.

 - Ideal for uncovering the personal truths of life